The soaring rate of inflation has featured prominently in the news since 2021.

 No. In 2022, Andrew Bailey, Governor of the Bank of England, made this claim and urged workers not to press for extra wages.
 [2] Prime Minister Rishi Sunak has made the same claim.

-However, claims that public sector pay significantly drive up inflation have been roundly rejected by economists from across the political spectrum [3], including Paul Johnson, Director of the Institute for Fiscal Studies, who argued ‘It is not true...that giving public sector workers a bit more would significantly raise inflation.’
+However, claims that public sector pay significantly drives up inflation have been roundly rejected by economists from across the political spectrum [3], including Paul Johnson, Director of the Institute for Fiscal Studies, who argued ‘It is not true...that giving public sector workers a bit more would significantly raise inflation.’
 [4]

 Writing for the London School of Economics, Paul Whiteley, states unequivocally that ‘The data…does not support this idea.
-The correlation between public sector wage increases and inflation is negligible and not statistically significant (r =0.04).
+The correlation between public sector wage increases and inflation is negligible and not statistically significant (r=0.04).
 This means that public sector pay is unrelated to inflation…Public sector pay increases do not translate into higher inflation.’
 [5]

 The main UK inflation and price indices used for wage bargaining